AdaCore/spark2014/docs/ug/appendix.rst

    automate this.

 #. |GNATprove| automatically re-analyzes source files when they have changed,
-   or when compilation options have changed.
-However, |GNATprove| does not detect changes in target configuration files and pragma configuration files.
+   when compilation options have changed, or when pragma configuration files have changed.
+However, |GNATprove| does not detect changes in target configuration files.
 Use option ``-f`` in that case.

 #.
 A subset of all Ada fixed-point types and fixed-point operations is
    supported: